Shivang44/Screenur/README.md

 - Actually upload the generated PNG to imgur using libcurl
 - Implement tray icon with notifications
 - Develop settings menu
+- Implement asynchronous uploads so users can spam the screenshot buttons and not have each request processed
 - Design icons (would love suggestions/input on this!)

 # Download